 We have been able to teach her to safely cross the road.
 Lobo has also helped her to learn to wait in a queue.
 Going to school is a familiar routine now and the other kids at school accept the Georgie & Lobo team without a blink.

 For anyone considering whether or not an Assistance Dog would improve their lives…make the call.
-After one visit with you, Julie will know if her team can help.
+After one visit, the ADNZT team will know if they can help.
 The fundraising isn’t insurmountable.
-The long term gain is amazing.
+The long-term gain is amazing.
 The support is incredible.
 We are now ‘dog people’!

 "There is a huge need for the services Assistance Dog New Zealand Trust provides."